 Should you chose open auto transport instead, your vehicle will travel on an open carrier.
 It’s the most common and cost-effective way of shipping cars.
 And although your vehicle will be exposed to weather and road debris, it’s still a very safe way of transporting it.
 After all, you drive it rain or shine.

-Shipping a car with Corsia
+How to ship a car with Corsia Logistics?

 And to all our customers, thank you for shipping with Corsia Logistics and spreading the word, helping other vehicle owners take advantage of our services and ship their cars with peace of mind.